umbertogriffo/rag-chatbot/README.md

 Additionally, the chatbot is designed to remember previous interactions.
 It saves the chat history and considers the relevant context from previous conversations to provide more accurate answers.

+> Disclaimer: The code has been tested on `Ubuntu 22.04.2 LTS` running on a Lenovo Legion 5 Pro
+> with twenty `12th Gen Intel® Core™ i7-12700H`.
+> If you are using another Operating System or different hardware and you can't load the models, please
+> take a look at the official GPT4All's GitHub [issue](https://github.com/nomic-ai/gpt4all/issues.

 > Note: it's important to note that the GPT4All language model sometimes generates hallucinations or false information.

 ## Table of contents